There’s a simple way writers can work less and earn more: Productize your services.

 “How did that happen?” they wonder.

 Creating and following systems as you deliver your service makes the process feel more tangible.
-You may find your clients are relieved to see that you have a process — it’s reassuring to work with a creative person with a plan and a method they follow.
+You may find your clients are relieved to not only see that you know how to create digital products, but that you also have a process.
+It’s reassuring to work with a creative person with a plan and a method they follow.

 Have I convinced you to try productizing your best-selling service?